ember-fastboot/ember-cli-fastboot/README.md

 #### Note Regarding Node Versions

-The above method only started working for the v8.x track of Node after version v8.4.0, which is a fix to [this issue](https://github.com/nodejs/node/issues/7593) was merged and released.
+The above method only started working for the v8.x track of Node after version v8.4.0, which has a fix to [this issue](https://github.com/nodejs/node/issues/7593).
 If you are using any versions between v8.0 and v8.4 we would recommend upgrading to at least v8.4.0

 For any versions prior to 6.4 the previous version of this documentation is still valid.
 Please follow those instructions [here](https://github.com/ember-fastboot/ember-cli-fastboot/tree/v1.0.4#developer-tools)